Billionaires' Bunker

 Billionaires' Bunker (El refugio atómico) is a 2025 Spanish thriller television series created by Álex Pina and Esther Martínez Lobato.

 Synopsis

 In the face of the threat posed by an imminent nuclear war, a group of billionaires hide in a bunker called the Kimera Underground Park.
 Resentment between two families is fueled in the claustrophobic environment.

 Production

 The series was co-created by Álex Pina and Esther Martínez Lobato.
 Consisting of eight episodes, it is a Vancouver Media production for Netflix.

 Release

 The series was released on Netflix on 19 September 2025.
+It was canceled by Netflix after its first season.